-37 What is the probability that after you've rebuilt the dam to withstand an earthquake of 7.25 we experience an even bigger earthquake?
+34 What is the probability that after you've rebuilt the dam to withstand an earthquake of 7.25 we experience an even bigger earthquake?

-We are retrofitting the dam to withstand the Maximum Credible Earthquakes on the Calaveras Fault and the Coyote Creek Fault based on the latest understanding of these faults and their seismic potential.
-Larger earthquakes are possible on other faults such as the San Andreas Fault.
-However, our analyses showed that earthquake events along other faults would have less impact on the dam than the local faults evaluated.
+We are retrofitting the dam to withstand the largest earthquake that current science says is possible on the Calaveras and Coyote Creek faults.
+Although larger earthquakes are possible on other faults such as the San Andreas, our analysis shows that those would have less of an impact on the dam than the biggest earthquakes possible on the Calaveras and Coyote Creek faults.